DucTran182/Twitter_Trend_Identification/README.md

 6. [Conclusion](#conclusion)

 ## Introduction
-This project is a React Native app designed to monitor and analyze Twitter trends and hashtags efficiently.
+This project is a React Native app designed to monitor and analyze Twitter trends and hashtags efficiently on Android devices.
 The app fetches trends, categorizes them, and retrieves relevant tweets for analysis.
+Before installing, please set up your Android Studio.

 ## Setup and Installation
 To run the app locally, follow these steps: